Context and Objectives

 Securing viable insurance markets and products is thus a key element in building a sustainable disaster risk financing framework.
 In this regard, the Caribbean Catastrophe Risk Insurance Facility – Segregated Portfolio Company (CCRIF SPC) was formed in 2007 as a regional insurance instrument to limit the financial impact of hurricanes and earthquakes.
 As of April 2021, the CCRIF SPC has provided its member states with $200 million in post-disaster pay-outs.
 Driven by demand from members and donors, the CCRIF SPC is scaling up its coverage and range of insurance products, including new risk information management tools, and expanding its membership.

 The European Union-funded Caribbean Regional Resilience Building Facility, managed by the Global Facility for Disaster Reduction and Recovery (GFDRR), is funding a grant to finance the expansion of the CCRIF SPC to increase its membership and its range of products, giving governments more tools to reduce the impact of natural hazards on their societies and economies.
 The World Bank will also continue providing technical assistance to reassess each member country’s disaster risk financing strategy to ensure proper contingency planning, including for public health-related shocks.
-This grant will also strengthen CCRIF SPC’s own technical assistance program aimed at providing continued capacity building for disaster risk management.
+This grant is also strengthening CCRIF SPC’s own technical assistance program which is aimed at providing continued capacity building for disaster risk management.

 Partnerships and Coordination